KIT Royal Tropical Institute is an independent centre of expertise, education and hospitality dedicated to sustainable development.

 Our campus houses state-of-the-art office and conference facilities, the certified ecofriendly Amsterdam Tropen Hotel, and De Tropen cafe & restaurant.
 We are also the home of SDG House: a resident community of sustainability experts, social entrepreneurs and NGOs with a membership of 60+ organisations.

-Dedicated to the Sustainable Development Goals (SDGs) of the United Nations, our experts’ work focuses on producing measurable, independent results.
-More than 80 expert staff work across disciplines including public health systems, epidemiology, sexual and reproductive health and rights, agricultural innovation, food value-chains, gender relations, and inclusive finance.
+Dedicated to the Sustainable Development Goals (SDGs) of the United Nations, our experts’ work focuses on producing measurable results.
+More than 80 expert staff work across thematic impact areas including public health systems, epidemiology, sexual and reproductive health and rights, agricultural innovation, food value-chains, gender relations, and inclusive finance.
 The knowledge we generate is disseminated through assessment and advisory services, research, teaching, training, and agenda-setting events.

-At the same time, the organisation’s building and premises support sustainable development through the Amsterdam Tropen Hotel and De Tropen café-restaurant.
-KIT also offers state-of-the-art conference and events facilities for up to 900 guests in its monumental building: Koninklijk Instituut voor de Tropen.
-KIT contributes the proceeds from these activities to projects that create a more sustainable world — part of its ethos of profit-for-sustainability.
+The organisation’s building and premises support sustainable development through the Amsterdam Tropen Hotel and De Tropen café-restaurant.
+KIT also offers state-of-the-art conference and events facilities for up to 900 guests in its monumental building.
+KIT contributes the proceeds from these activities to projects that create a more inclusive and sustainable world — part of its ethos of profit-for-sustainability.

 Since 2017, KIT’s premises have included SDG House, a resident community of more than 60 entrepreneurs, NGOs and other organisations that work towards achieving the United Nations’ Sustainable Development Goals (SDGs).
 SDG House is the hotspot in Amsterdam for sustainability events and entrepreneurship, convening people who share the common purpose of achieving the SDGs through a diverse range of work and activity covering urban development, impact investments, inclusive finance, fair trade, organic product development and more.